JDoYo/saveyourself/<SaveYourself>_SDD.md

 1.1 Purpose

-This Software Design Document is designed and intended to detail the implementation of the requirments  as defined in the Software Requirments Specification for the Save Yourself mobile game.
+This Software Design Document is designed and intended to detail the implementation of the requirements as defined in the Software Requirments Specification for the Save Yourself mobile game.
 The document is intended to fully explore the user experience as well as explore features for full utilization of the application.

 1.2 Intended Audience

 This software design document is specifically intended for those who are stakeholders for the mobile game application, Save Yourself.
-For any potential stakeholders, we included section 2, which is a section dedicated to design considerations for anyone who is interested in possibly investing in Save Yourself.
+For any potential stakeholders, we included Section 2, which is a section dedicated to design considerations for anyone who is interested in possibly investing in Save Yourself.
 Section 3 is about the conceptual system architecture, which would be for any team that isn't apart of the actual development of the application, such as a support team.
-Section 4 is about the technical system architecture, this section is intended for the developevers of the application.
-There's section 5, 6 and 8 which contain various diagrams as well as the design views, these would be intented for all steakholders in the application.
-Finally section 7 is about databse design which would be intended for the core design team as well as the database team.
+Section 4 is about the technical system architecture; this section is intended for the developevers of the application.
+There's section 5, 6 and 8 which contain various diagrams as well as the design views; these would be intented for all stakeholders in the application.
+Finally Section 7 is about database design which would be intended for the core design team as well as the database team.

 1.3 Scope

-The scope of the SDD was creatd to give the people who are working closely with the application to get an in-depth idea of the concept.
-Everything the conceptual architecture, to the design views, to the database design will be contained within this document.
-The application is intended for users who want to have an enjoyable mobile game experience without any problem.
+The scope of the SDD was created to give the people who are working closely with the application to get an in-depth idea of the concept.
+Everything from conceptual architecture, to the design views, to the database design will be contained within this document.
+The application is intended for users who want to have an enjoyable mobile game experience without any problems.

 1.4 Design Summary

-At its core, Save Yourself is a simple and addicting mobile game that will give users an escape from their lives.
-We want users to feel like the game isn't going to cheat them with overly expensive in-game purchases that don't do a lot for you.
-With a simple concept of tapping a screen you're able to enjoy a fun and custom experience.
+At its core, Save Yourself is a simple and addicting mobile game that will give users an escape from their everyday lives.
+We want users to feel like the game isn't going to cheat them with overly expensive in-game purchases that don't do a lot for them.
+With a simple concept of tapping a screen, you're able to enjoy a fun and custom experience.
 Time permitting, we intend to make different senarios to fight different types of foes.
-Also in the backlog is the multiplayer feature which would let you and a friend join together to defeat enimemies, or play against them.
+Also in the backlog is a variation on the Multi-Player feature which would let you and a friend join together to defeat enimemies, or play against them.
 We intend to make this a rather simple concept idea at first and then from there this idea can be fully fleshed out adding more subsystems, time permitting.
 Unity will be our primary building tool, allowing us to control everything to our exact design specifications.

 # 2. Design Considerations